Mythimna unipuncta: Egg

 Adults oviposit in groups of 2 to 5 rows on dry leaves and grass, especially between the leaf sheath and blade.
 Females may deposit up to 80 eggs per cluster, leading to highly dense larvae populations.
 Total reproductive capacity for females is between 500-1500 eggs.
 The egg stage lasts on average 3.5 days in warmer weather and 6.5 days in cooler weather.

 The eggs appear to be a white or yellowish color but change to a gray hue right before eclosion.
 A sticky material on the surface of the egg sticks to surrounding foliage and helps hide the eggs.

 Larvae

 The true armyworm larval stage lasts at least six instars but may extend to nine.
 The caterpillar grows from 4 to 35 mm within this stage.
 The larval stage lasts about 20 days in warmer weather and 30 days in cooler weather.
 When the larvae hatch, they feed on the foliage on which they were laid, but if disrupted, larvae release silk and fall into the soil.
 Larvae in the later instars are nocturnal and will often hide under the soil for protection during daylight.

 The larvae are usually grayish green or grayish brown but have characteristic longitudinal stripes along the length of the body.
 Seitz describes it "The larva is green to brown, freckled with darker; the lines obscure; dorsal line almost lost in a dark clouding; subdorsal lines plainer, with the upper edge diffuse: lateral and spiracular lines white."
+See also Hacker et al.